From

 Accommodation

 Accommodation is not included in the price of your tour but is available to add to your booking during checkout.
-Simply select our Free reservation service Reserved by Rabbie’s™ & we will make a reservation on your behalf.
+Simply select our reservation service Reserved by Rabbie’s™ (fees apply) & we will make a reservation on your behalf.
 Payment is made at check-in directly to the accommodation provider.
 Alternatively you can choose to reserve your own accommodation.
 For more information about how accommodation works please see our accommodation guide.

 Day 2 - The East Coast and Orkney